MA FINANCIAL ASSISTANCE

 - Financial need.

 Graduate assistantships involve a stipend, a tuition waiver for up to 10 credit hours per semester and fee reductions.
 The amount of the stipend changes from year-to-year and may be obtained by contacting the Director of Graduate Studies.

-Graduate assistants are required to work a maximum of 20 hours per week in support of the research, teaching, and administration of departmental faculty and staff.
+Graduate assistants are required to work a maximum of 20 hours per week in support of the research, teaching, and administrative activities of departmental faculty and staff.
 Both faculty and graduate assistants are responsible for documenting the hours worked.

 Each assistant is assigned to one or two faculty members, depending on the department's needs and the student's preference.
-Graduate assistants may be asked to help any other member of the department faculty, subject to clearance with the student's principal adviser.
+Graduate assistants may be asked to help any other member of the department faculty, subject to clearance with the student's principal supervisor.

 The assistantship is awarded for one academic year, assuming all conditions are met.
 A reapplication is required for each additional year of support.

 Besides the materials discussed above for admission to the MPA Program, applicants should submit the following to the Director of Graduate studies:

 - A formal covering letter of application.
 This letter may also be used to expand on items in the application form, and to request financial assistance.

 All applicants will be notified of the department's decisions, and award recipients will be asked to acknowledge acceptance formally.
 Awards are announced on or about April 15.
 Ordinarily, there are no summer term graduate assistantships.